alessandrocuda/randq/README.md

 ## Usage
 ``randq.c`` and ``randq.h`` should be dropped into an existing project and compiled along with it.
 The library provides 7 functions for generate a random number:

-> Function that use "suspenders-and-belt, full-body-armor,never-any-doubt" method:
+### - Functions that use "suspenders-and-belt, full-body-armor,never-any-doubt" method:
 ```c

 void srandq64(uint64_t start_seed);